CompEvol/beast2/README.md

 [![Build Status](https://github.com/CompEvol/beast2/workflows/Core%20tests/badge.svg)](https://github.com/CompEvol/beast2/actions?query=workflow%3A%22Core+tests%22)

 BEAST is a cross-platform program for Bayesian inference using MCMC of molecular sequences.
-It is entirely orientated towards rooted, time-measured phylogenies inferred using strict or relaxed molecular clock models.
+It is entirely oriented towards rooted, time-measured phylogenies inferred using strict or relaxed molecular clock models.
 It can be used as a method of reconstructing phylogenies but is also a framework for testing evolutionary hypotheses without